igjese/avalon/README.md

 - Office-like UI: Text and tables-based interface with almost no graphics.
 - Ship's Bridge is the center.
 From the bridge player access all sections of a ship, and through them everything else.
-- there is Debug page, with development and debugging tools, such as logs, imports/exports etc
+- There is separate Debug page, with development and debugging tools, such as logs, imports/exports etc

 ### Tabs and Sub-Tabs
+- **Bridge**:
+    - **Ship Status**: Critical resources, Maintenance alerts
+    - **Ship Systems**: Shows components installed in each subsystem, along with which system it belongs to, plus how many are operational out of total installed number i.e. 3/5
+- **Engineering**: Displays a list of maintenance requests.
+Each line item has toggle for "Priority repair".
+- **Navigation**: Stars map, System map
 - **Supplies and Cargo**:
     - **Current storage levels**: Displays for each resource quantity in storage plus max storage capacity.
 Shared capacity is indicated as e.g. "1000 (shared)"
     - **Production/Consumption**: Displays Production/Consumption charts (explained below)
-- **Ship Systems**: Shows components installed in each subsystem, along with which system it belongs to, plus how many are operational out of total installed number i.e. 3/5
-- **Navigation**: Stars map, System map
-- **Bridge**: Alerts, Statuses, Visual of orbited body
 - **Reference**: displays all the game info player needs about game systems and mechanics
     - **Components**: For each available component: how it functions, what does it consume and produce.
     - **Storage Types**: Game storage types, and explanation for each.